Nicojin/GratitudeJar/README.md

 ---

-## How the Program Works
+## ⚙️ How the Program Works

-CITADEL is a mobile journaling application prototype developed using modern mobile application development tools and frameworks.
+CITADEL is a mobile journaling application prototype developed using modern software development practices.

-The application follows a component-based mobile app architecture, where each feature (Journal, Mood Board, Gratitude Jar, and Profile) is treated as a separate screen or module connected through a bottom navigation bar.
+The application follows a component-based architecture where each feature (Journal, Mood Board, Gratitude Jar, Profile) is treated as a separate module connected through a bottom navigation bar.

-### Technical Overview
+### 🧠 Technical Overview

-- The app is built using:
-  - *[Insert Framework/Language Here]*
-    Example: Flutter, React Native, Android Studio, etc.
+- The system is developed using **Razor Pages** for the web interface and **C++** for backend logic and core functionality.

-- Data such as journal entries, moods, and streaks are stored using:
+- Data such as journal entries, moods, and streaks are stored using **SQLite**.
-  - *[Insert Database/Storage Here]*
-    Example: Firebase, SQLite, Local Storage, etc.

 - The UI updates dynamically when users interact with different modules.
 - State management is used to handle changes in entries, moods, and user activity in real time.

 ---

-## App Behavior
+## 📱 App Behavior

-When the app launches, the user is directed to the login interface where they can either create an account or log in to an existing account.
+When the app launches, the user is directed to the login interface where they can create an account or log in.

 A bottom navigation bar allows switching between:
 - Mood Board and Streak